tinosingh/ollama_voice_assistant/README.md

 Pro Tip: Your choices get saved in config.json, and the script automatically pulls those models for you.

-3. Let's Get Talking (Usage)

-Running the Application
+3. USAGE

-Once the initial setup is done, you can launch your assistant anytime with a quick command:
+Running the Application: Once the initial setup is done, you can launch your assistant anytime with a quick command:

 ./run.sh

 The app will pop up in your browser, usually at http://127.0.0.1:7860.

 Interacting with the Assistant

 You have two ways to chat:

 Text Input: Just type your question in the box and hit Enter or click submit.

 Voice Input: Click the microphone icon, say your piece, and stop recording.
 The app instantly transcribes your voice and sends it off to the LLM.

-**Audio File ManagementÄÄ
+4. CLEANUP
 - The app creates temporary .mp3 files for its answers.
 Don't worry about them, they're automatically taken care of:
 - The file is deleted instantly once your browser says playback has finished.
 - Any leftover files (if your computer had a meltdown or the app crashed) are automatically cleaned up every time the application starts up.

-**What's Under the Hood?
-(File Structure)**
+5. UNDER THE HOOD

 File            Description

 app.py            The heart of the app!
 It handles the Gradio interface, Ollama streaming, text-to-speech, and all the core logic.